maazrash/Maazrash/README.md

 ## Hi there 👋 My name is maaz rashedi

-a Persian software developer who spent few years learning making apps or games for pc and android with python language and porting apps or games on android
+a Persian software developer who spent few years learning to make apps or games for pc and android with python language and porting apps or games on android

 ## Talk to me 👇🏻